siriwarwick/book/errata.md

 On the same page, "Alternatively, we could use the normal approximation $N(0.5, 0.029)$": change $0.029$ to $0.029^2$.<br>
 p425: "Equivalently,... approaches $N(\mu_\bar{X}, \sigma_\bar{X})$": change $\sigma_\bar{X}$ to $\sigma^2_\bar{X}$". <br>
 p483: Ex 10.
 The strange symbols "Âč" were meant to be the pound sign £. <br>
 p486: Last line.
-Change "affect" to "affects".
+Change "affect" to "affects".<br>
+p487: First bullet point.
+Remove the vertical bars from "|np.array|".

 ## Code errata